 Meaning, although the two of you might individually wonder “Exactly what solution will work for saving my marriage,” your partner, guilty or not, needful or not, may be too distracted by the physical and emotional “smoke” of a relationship gone sour, in order to take advantage of the best romance curing advice that exists.

-Stop Divorce California
+Stop Divorce Prayers

 What this typically leads to is one person usually getting their way or their needs met at the expense of the other person.
 While this may work for awhile, it eventually leads to bitterness and resentment.